Tractors in India: Crossword Agro Industries

+D.K.
+Champion

+D.K.
+Diesels Pvt.
+Ltd was founded in 1998 and is based in the mini-tractor capital in India of Rajkot, Gujarat.
+They build mini-tractors up to smaller tractors, 10–28 hp.

+Darsh

+DarshTrek and Darsh Belarus began in 2022 as a part of Darsha, Erisha Agritech Private Ltd., division of Rana Group.
+Darsh Belarus tractors are assembled and manufactured under license from MTZ and is based in New Delhi.
+DarshTrek tractors include some built by Captain Tractors, some electric, and others.

 Eicher

 In 1949, Eicher GoodEarth, was set up in India with technical collaboration with Gebr.
 Eicher of Germany, imported and sold about 1500 tractors in India.
 On 24 April 1959 Eicher came out with the first locally assembled tractor from its Faridabad factory and in a period from 1965 to 1974 became the first fully manufactured (100% indigenisation) tractor in India.
 In December 1987 Eicher Tractors went public and in June 2005 Eicher Motors Limited sold Eicher Tractors & Engines to a subsidiary of TAFE called TAFE Motors and Tractors Limited.

 Eicher also produced tractors under the Euro Power and Eicher Valtra brands under license from Valtra, an AGCO brand.

 Escorts

 Escorts began local manufacture of Ford tractors in 1971 in collaboration with Ford, UK and total production climbed steadily to 33,000 in 1975, reaching 71,000 by 1980.
-Ford (Ford - New Holland) was sold in 1992.
+Ford (Ford – New Holland) was sold in 1992.
 Ford Motor Company proper quit the tractors business, but the name was allowed to continue as per agreement until 2000, when Escorts relabelled its Ford models under the Escort brand.
-Escort manufactures produces construction and agriculture tractors in the 08-75 HP range and has already sold over 600,000 tractors.
+Escort manufactures produces construction and agriculture tractors in the 8-75 HP range and has already sold over 600,000 tractors.
 Its tractors are marketed under three brand names, Escort, Powertrac and Farmtrac.

+In 2020 Kubota acquired 10% of Escorts, and is selling 40% of Kubota Agricultural Machinery India (KAI) to Escorts.
+In 2022, the ag company was renamed Escorts-Kubota Ltd, and tractors are also marketed under the Escorts-Kubota brand.